rust-lang-nursery/futures-rfcs/executors.md

 The design in this RFC has the following goals:

-- Add a core assumption that tasks are *always* able to spawn additional tasks, avoiding the need to reflect this at the API level.
+- Add a core assumption that tasks are able to spawn additional tasks, avoiding the need to reflect this at the API level.
 (Note: this assumption is only made in contexts that also assume an allocator.)

 - Provide fine-grained control over which executor is used to fulfill that assumption.